Cutie Honey: Manga

 The original work of the franchise was the Cutie Honey manga series written and illustrated by Go Nagai that ran in Weekly Shōnen Champion magazine from October 1973 to April 1974.
 During the same time, other short manga series were published in different magazines than the original, and by different creative teams.
 These included two manga made by Ken Ishikawa, another two by Yū Okazaki, one by Chizuko Beppu, one by Yoshiko Suganuma, and another by Masatoshi Nakajima.
-Nagai's 1973 manga was republished in 1985 as a single volume, but no further manga versions of Cutie Honey were produced until 1992.In 1992, Nagai created a new Cutie Honey manga, simply titled Cutie Honey; set 30 years after his original.
+Nagai's 1973 manga was republished in 1985 as a single volume, but no further manga versions of Cutie Honey were produced until 1992.

+In 1992, Nagai created a new Cutie Honey manga, simply titled Cutie Honey, set 30 years after his original.
 The manga ran in Weekly SPA! magazine from July 1992 to April 1993.
 It was released in the United States in 1997 by the now-defunct Studio Ironcat, as Cutie Honey '90.
 It has received criticism for having "bad quality" and "clumsy" looking characters.
-The story begins when Honey Kisaragi and the Hayami family found the Hayami Group thirty years after Panther Claw was defeated, in order to prepare for the wicked organization's future comeback.
-When Sister Jill is resurrected and leads a reformed Panther Claw to assault the globe, Honey battles Sister Jill with new talents and abilities in order to finally defeat Panther Claw.
+Set 30 years after the original manga, Honey teams up with Officer Todoroki and the Hayami family to battle a revived Sister Jill.

-Several manga adaptations of 1997's Cutie Honey Flash anime were published between March 1997 to April 1998 in various magazines.
+Several manga adaptations of 1997's Cutie Honey Flash anime were published between March 1997 and April 1998 in various magazines.
 These included three manga made by Yukako Iisaka, another three by Shinko Kumazaki, and one by Kazushi Sasaki.

 Running from August 2001 to July 2003, Cutie Honey: Legend of an Angel (キューティーハニー天女伝説, Kyūtī Hanī Tennyo Densetsu) was written and illustrated by Go Nagai and published in Weekly Manga Action magazine.
 Set in 2005, Seiji Hayami's daughter, Seiko struggles with apparitions of monstrous beings, including the Panther Claw terrorist organization, which she must defeat with the help of Hisashi Hanyu, who is Cutie Honey in disguise.